SpaceQuantum/GPS-Listener-Parser/README.md

-# GPS-Listener-Parser
+# Teltonika TCP listener and data parser
-GPS TCP Listener and parser for Teltonika Devices
+TCP Listener and data parser for Teltonika devices